Skip to main content

 Myanmar (Burma) — Mogok Valley

 The world's most legendary Ruby source, producing the finest "pigeon's blood" stones for over 800 years.
-Mogok Rubies are known for their vivid red color, strong fluorescence, and silky inclusions that create a soft, glowing appearance.
-The "Valley of Rubies" remains the benchmark for quality.
+Mogok Rubies are known for vivid red color, strong fluorescence, and silky inclusions that create a soft, glowing appearance.
+The "Valley of Rubies" is still the benchmark for quality.

 Thailand and Cambodia